LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

 replacements whenever they match, we end up with a normalized version of the graph.

-For now, we emit writing the explicit replacements, that we would need, but can add thse if more detail is needed.
+For now, we emit writing the explicit replacements, that we would need, but can add these if more detail is needed.
 After the replacements, we should end up with a graph like this:

 ```python